Broad River (Carolinas): Variant names

 It was also known in colonial times as the English Broad River to distinguish it from the French Broad River which also originates in western North Carolina, but flows northwest.

 The present name is descriptive of the river's width.

+The portion of the river upstream of Lake Lure, near Chimney Rock, is commonly known as the Rocky Broad River by locals.
+In 2024, the river experienced severe flooding during Hurricane Helene, which caused major damage to surrounding communities.